 - pull and push toys to promote gross motor movement.

-Both environments have several features in common that also set them apart from typical care settings:
+All of our environments have several special features that also set them apart from typical day care settings:

 - We support breastfeeding!
 Our Infant rooms welcome mothers who would like to nurse their baby during midday visits.